Kurmanjan Datka: Legacy

-The "Alay Queen" made a particularly deep impression on Europeans.
-Articles about the legendary Kurmanjan datka, including lifetime ones, were published in Russian, French, German, Polish and many other European publications.
+The "Alai Queen" made a particularly deep impression on Europeans.
+Articles about the legendary Kurmanjan Datka, including lifetime ones, were published in Russian, French, German, Polish and many other European publications.

-In 2002, a book about Kurmanjan-datka was published in three languages — Kyrgyz, Russian and English.
+In 2002, a book about Kurmanjan Datka was published in three languages - Kyrgyz, Russian and English.
 In 2004, a monument to the ruler was erected on Erkindik Avenue in Oak Square in Bishkek.
-Streets in Bishkek are also named after Kurmanjan-datka and Osh.
+Streets in Bishkek are also named after Kurmanjan Datka and Osh.